ietf-tools/bibxml-service/docs/howto/run-in-production.rst

 ..
 [2] https://docs.docker.com/compose/install/

 ..
+[3] The bundled ``docker-compose.monitor.yml`` is there primarily for illustrative purposes,
-[3] Typically, if you operate numerous services, you would already have a Prometheus instance set up.
+       as typically you would already have a Prometheus instance set up.

-       In that case, just update your Prometheus instance to scrape two additional targets:
+       If you have a Prometheus instance, update it to scrape two additional targets:
        "origin.your.chosen.domain.name.com:9808" (Celery async task worker)
        and "origin.your.chosen.domain.name.com:12345" (web instance with Hypercorn web server).

-       (If you increase the number of web instances, make sure each target’s URL is added to your Prometheus instance for scraping.)
+       If you increase the number of web instances, make sure each target’s URL is added to your Prometheus instance for scraping.

-       The bundled ``docker-compose.monitor.yml`` is there primarily for illustration purposes.

 Updating
 ========